matusnovak/rpi-opengl-without-x/README.md

 Have you ever wanted to render things with headless (no screen) Raspberry Pi?
 Then this is something you might be interested in!

 The following file `triangle.c` contains an example that renders a triangle and saves it into a `output.raw` file.
 The example uses EGL to create a pixel buffer as a surface.
-Normally, when using X server, you would create a window surface.
-The example also uses OpenGL ES 2 to setup a very simple shader to render a triangle.
+Normally, when using X server, you would create a window surface, but in here we do not do that at all.
+This example also uses OpenGL ES 2 to setup a very simple shader to render a triangle.

-The `triangle.c` contains comments which should explain to you all the necessary parts.
+The `triangle.c` contains comments which should explain you all the necessary parts.
 Please note that this example will not teach you fundamentals of OpenGL!
 The purpose of this file is solely to demonstrate creating an OpenGL ES 2 context and getting the raw pixel output without using any virtual Linux framebuffers or physical screen (no X server).

 ## Which Raspberry Pi works?